 Nothing – using OpenStax textbooks is completely free and doesn’t require filling out your details.
 It will always stay this way because OpenStax Poland is a non-profit organization which aims to provide access to the highest quality educational content.

 Who can use OpenStax textbooks free of charge?

 Everyone – both students and lecturers, as well as everyone who is looking for the best quality academic textbooks.

 How to use OpenStax textbooks?

-OpenStax textbooks, including Polish versions of ‘College Physics’ and ‘Psychology’ are free, open educational sources.
+OpenStax textbooks, including Polish versions of ‘University Physics’, ‘Psychology’ and ‘Principles of Microeconomics’ are free, open educational sources.
 Using OpenStax textbooks is completely free and legal.
-The material is licensed under the Creative Commons Attribution 4.0 International license (CC-BY 4.0).
+The material is licensed under the Creative Commons Attribution 4.0 International license (CC BY 4.0).
 It makes all the content accessible to anyone without restriction.
 Any author can use that content, share it with others, or create a derivative work that is customized and personalized for their context without any charge.
 The only condition is that you refer to the source.

 I am a University lecturer and I want to include OpenStax textbook in the list of recommended reading for students.
 Do I have to inform you about it?